Charles-1791/knowledge_base/programming_language_notes/cpp_notes.md

 ### Function Call
 #### Non-Virtual Function Call
-The compiler translates these calls into calls to a fixed address because the function’s address is known at compile time.
+The compiler translates member function calls into calls to fixed addresses, as the function's location is known at compile time.

-As mentioned earlier, the machine instructions for member functions are shared among all instances.
-Therefore, the call implicitly passes the this pointer as a hidden argument to operate on the specific instance.
+As mentioned earlier, the machine instructions for member functions are shared across all instances of a class.
+To allow these shared functions to operate on specific instances, the compiler implicitly passes the `this` pointer as a hidden argument with each call.

 #### Virtual Function Call
 A virtual function call must be triggered through a reference or pointer.
 It resembles calling a method on an interface in Go.